 Now, those trees are being decorated with scarves, hats and gloves to keep people warm.
 There is a note attached that says “If you need me to help keep you warm, please take me” and people are buzzing about it.
 Donating clothing is always a great idea, especially during the brutal Pennsylvania winters.
 If there is anything you can do to help your fellow Harrisburg residents by donating some warm clothing, contact your local shelter, or if you prefer, visit the trees on Front Street.

 The movement is called Chase the Chill, and it started in Pennsylvania, just after warnings were announced about frigid temperatures across the Northeast.
 The movement has been gaining momentum in Canada and across other neighboring states like New Jersey.
 They have a Facebook page if you would like to get involved locally.

 Finding a homeless shelter in Harrisburg is easy with the help of ShelterListings.org.
 Here is a link to the shelters in and around Harrisburg, PA.
 Donating what you can is a big help, people need lots of warm clothing this time of year, including socks, coats, sweaters, blankets, and shoes or boots.

 Helping People in Harrisburg Since 1922

-Handler Henning and Rosenberg has been helping people in Eastern PA since 1922, with offices in Harrisburg, Lancaster, York, Carlisle, and Hanover.
-If you are ever injured by another person’s negligence or lack of care to avoid your injury, please fell free to Contact an Injury Lawyer at Handler, Henning & Rosenberg for a FREE Consultation about your legal rights to compensation.
+Handler, Henning & Rosenberg has been helping people in Eastern PA since 1922, with offices in Harrisburg, Lancaster, York, Carlisle, and Hanover.
+If you are ever injured by another person’s negligence or lack of care to avoid your injury, please feel free to contact an injury lawyer at Handler, Henning & Rosenberg for a FREE Consultation about your legal rights to compensation.